meadowdata/meadowrun/docs/tutorial/aws_ec2.md

-# Run Meadowrun on AWS EC2
+# Run a Python function on AWS EC2

 This page walks you through running a function on an EC2 instance using your local code and libraries.